 The colleges contains wooden floors, linoleum floors, carpeted floors.
 All rooms, especially the chapels, have very high ceilings – ideal for choral, orchestral and band work.

 Excellent musical equipment

-Shigeru Kawai Grand Piano in St Gertrude’s College; a large upright Yamaha piano in St Joseph’s Hall, regularly tuned; a second, smaller upright Yamaha piano located in the Church, regularly tuned; two older style pianos, one regularly tuned; and 50 music stands.
+Shigeru Kawai Grand Piano in St Gertrude’s College; a large upright Yamaha piano in St Joseph’s Hall regularly tuned (venue currently under restoration); a second, smaller upright Yamaha piano located in the Church, regularly tuned; two older style pianos, one regularly tuned; and 50 music stands.

 Since New Norcia was founded in 1847, generations of monks have built a town of towers and gothic arches and filled these buildings with lavish art and craft works.
 The shapes, colours, textures and rich history of New Norcia—both inside and out—have always fascinated and engaged artists.

-Allow our heritage to inspire you by joining us for your next art camp.
-Each year schools return to New Norcia for their music and art camps in our unique environment.
+Each year schools return to New Norcia as part of a day visit, to learn about music and art in our unique environment.
 For more information please contact us on 08 9654 8018 or firstname.lastname@example.org.